-- 1. Where an infraction or violation of College policy and regulations or misconduct is known or alleged, the charge may be presented by the Vice President of Student Services and Institutional Effectiveness on his/her own motion, or by any member of the College community. - 2.
-Within seven days of the presentation of the charge, the Vice President of Student Services and Institutional Effectiveness will make a preliminary investigation by consulting all parties concerned, including the accused, to see whether the charges may be disposed of without the initiation of disciplinary action. - 3.
-If the Vice President determines that the allegation warrants disciplinary proceedings, he/she, within seven working days, will notify the accused, in writing, of the charges and the penalty. - 4.
-The person accused, within seven working days of receipt of the charges and penalty, may elect to be tried in a hearing board directed and appointed by the Vice President of Student Services and Institutional Effectiveness.
+- 3.1.
+Where an infraction or violation of college policy and regulations occurs or misconduct is known or alleged, the charge may be initiated directly by the Vice President of Student Services and Institutional Effectiveness, or by any member of the college community. - 3.2.
+Within seven days of the presentation of the charge, the Vice President of Student Services and Institutional Effectiveness or designee will make a preliminary investigation by contacting the parties concerned, including the accused, to see whether the charges may be disposed of without the initiation of disciplinary action. - 3.3.
+If the Vice President determines that the allegation warrants disciplinary proceedings, he/she, within seven days, will notify the accused, in writing, of the charges and the potential penalty.
+The Vice President then conducts an in-depth investigation.
+If the student is found innocent, charges will be dismissed and no further action will be taken.
+If the student is found responsible, one or more of the following disciplinary actions may be taken: Note: The College reserves the right to take appropriate action based on information discovered during the investigation which may not have been the subject of the charge. - a.
+Warning A written statement to the offender that he/she has violated college regulations and the possibility of more stringent disciplinary action in the event of future violations. - b.
+Social Probation Enrollment but exclusion from participation in college co-curricular and social activities, and restriction from the use of social spaces within the College for a specified period of time.
+Such probation also constitutes a warning that further misconduct or violation of college regulations during the period of probation will be referred to the appropriate committee or administrative officer and will most likely result in the student's suspension from the College. - c.
+Restitution Reimbursement for damage to or misappropriation of property.
+Reimbursement may take the form of appropriate service to repair or otherwise compensate for damages. - d.
+Suspension Exclusion from class/es, labs, and/or extracurricular activities for a specified period.